 - Create a pull request, get it reviewed and approved, then merge to

-- Build (Your build steps run on the CI service).
+- Build: The build steps are run on the CI service.

-- Deploy (Our deploy script commits and pushes the build code to the
+- Deploy: VIP’s deploy script commits and pushes the build code to the

-master-builtbranch and from there it is immediately deployed to your production site).
+master-builtbranch, then it is immediately deployed to a production site.

 Pushing code to branches

-master (for your production environment) then your built branch should be
+master (for a production environment) then a built branch should be

 master-built.
-For your develop environment your working branch should be
+For a develop environment, the working branch should be

-develop and your built and deployed branch should be
+develop and the built and deployed branch should be

-You should never push code to your build branches (e.g.
+Never push code to the build branches (e.g.

 master-built).
-You should only ever push to your working branch (e.g.
+Code should only be pushed to a working branch (e.g.

-master), which should then build the code and push a commit to your build branch.
+master), which should then build the code and push a commit to the build branch.

 Deploying built files from

-master-built, including files generated by your build process.
+master-built.
+This includes files generated by the build process.

-To allow the built files to be pushed to your
+To allow the built files to be pushed to a

 .deployignore file.
 This file acts as a replacement for all

-.gitignore files in your repo.
-When preparing the deploy, our script removes all
+.gitignore files in a repo.
+When preparing the deployment, VIP’s deploy script removes all

 .gitignore files and uses